liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

     adding directives to the `init.jsp` that this JSP includes.
 Adding the directives will allow our JSPs to access the classes and taglibs.

-2. In your `init.jsp` file, add the following directive to access the JSP Standard Tag Library (JSTL), Liferay's theme taglib, and Liferay's portlet taglib.
+2. In your `init.jsp` file, add the following directives to access the JSP Standard Tag Library (JSTL), Liferay's theme taglib, and Liferay's portlet taglib.